-My husband was kind enough to grate the yucca for me.
-Since yucca is hard, it is really a little tough on my weak RA stricken hands to grate this.
+My husband was kind enough to grate the cassava (yuca) for me.
+Since yuca is hard, it is really a little tough on my weak RA stricken hands to grate this.
 Hence so kind of him to volunteer!
 Well the resultant ‘puttu’ was moist and delicious and the texture was ‘rice’ like.!
 And goes perfect with some chicken curry or fish curry!
 Yum!

 Puttu is traditionally steamed using an utensil called “puttu Kodam’ which basically consists of a long mould that fits on top of a steamer pot.
 Since I don’t have this contraption, I make do with a strainer fitted on top of a cooking pot.
 To get a round shape, I pack the cooked ‘puttu’ in a small bowl and then invert it onto the serving plate.
 But if you have a puttu maker, you can make it in that.
 You can check out what a puttu maker looks like over here.

-This Yucca Puttu or Yucca Rice as I like to call it as become my staple ‘bread’ for eating with fish / chicken curry and has made my transition into a Paleo diet so much more acceptable!
+This Cassava Puttu or Cassava Rice as I like to call it as become my staple ‘bread’ for eating with fish / chicken curry and has made my transition into a Paleo diet so much more acceptable!
 I don’t miss rice anymore since this yucca rice is so delicious and perfectly complements curries since it has the wonderful ability to sop up all that gravy! yum!
 Traditionally, kappa Puttu uses a mix of kappa (yucca/tapioca) and rice flour.
 But I replaced rice flour with coconut flour to keep it Paleo.
-But you can use same recipe replacing rice flour with coconut flour too.
+But you can use same recipe using rice flour instead of coconut flour if you are ok with rice.

 - 1 cup freshly grated Yucca (tapioca or kappa)